LeandroPedroso14/Automation/README.md

 </h3>

 - Download the file for installation : Program for registration.
-- Run program to register the application by clicking on : app
+- Run program to register the application by clicking on : app.
 - Download notepad : products.txt.
+- In VS code Create the python file : app.py.
+- In VS code/Terminal Install the necessary libraries: pip intall pyautogui pillow mouseinfo.